 I also did not obsess over the number on the scale.
 I knew that I was eating clean and healthy and that my body would do what it needed to do in order to have a healthy pregnancy.
 I learned to really tune into my body, eat mindfully and any time I felt truly hungry I ate whatever I was craving.
 But made sure it was REAL food—nothing artificial or processed.

 In addition to eating clean, real food, I researched any supplements I should take.
 I took a prenatal vitamin and also made sure I took a supplement with DHA, which is important for brain development.
 I also discovered Floradix Iron + Herbs liquid iron supplement.
+Flora Health launched a new version called Ferritin+, and it is now available for purchase.

 About 50 percent of pregnant women don't get enough iron.